Wireless random-access networks with bipartite interference graphs: Algorithm

 Note that $d^* =0$ means that there are no edges in the graph, while $d^*=1$ means that each node in $V$ has at most one neighbor in $U$ at the moment of its activation, which implies that the transition occurs in time $O(1)$.
 The most interesting scenarios to investigate occur then when $d^* \geq 2$, which will be an implicit assumption throughout the paper.

-The algorithm is \emph{greedy}, in the sense that it always chooses the node that adds the least to the total transition time along the path, simply because this node is likely to be the first to activate.
-The greedy way in which the algorithm picks the nodes ensures that the transition time along the chosen path is the shortest possible.
+The algorithm is \emph{greedy}, in the sense that it always chooses a node that adds the least to the order of the total transition time along the path, simply because this node is likely to be the first to activate.